Japanese (JPN)

 JPN 606.
 Practicum: [Topic].
 1-4 Credits.

-Repeatable for maximum of 18 credits.
+Repeatable 17 times for a maximum of 18 credits

 JPN 607.
 Seminar: [Topic].
 1-6 Credits.

 Studies and projects in Japanese literature, linguistics, or pedagogy.
 Sources in Japanese, English, or both.
-Repeatable when topic changes.

 JPN 609.
 Terminal Project.
 1-12 Credits.